fire78625/IoTmalScan/README.md

 ![](https://github.com/fire78625/IoTmalScan/blob/master/result_showing/Figure1.png)

+## Adopted parameters

+In our model, we adopted 19 features.

+There are 7 normal static features and 12 opcode features which are defined by ourselves.

+Static features:

+packer:

+Isa:

+size:

+function amount:

+external library:

+networking:

+other ability:

+Opcodes categories:

 ## Usage description
 There are 2 Restful APIs which are used to upload sample and lookup the analysis result